MindTheGap-ERC/CarboKitten.jl/docs/src/initial-topography.md

 <<example-init-topo>>
 ```
 In the first step, the code is listed below.
+In this example run, constant sea-level has been used.
 One thing should be noticed is that the grids are 100 by 70, with scale of 170 m.
-These values should be same as your runs lalter.
+These values should be same as your runs later.
 ``` {.julia #example-init-topo}
 const FACIES = [
     ALCAP.Facies(